-Testing Procedures may include electrodiagnostic studies.
+Testing Procedures may include electrodiagnostic studies (EDX).
 If they do not localize and give sufficient information, then additional information may be obtained from MRI and/or myelography.
 These studies are employed to differentiate root avulsion from severe brachial plexus injuries.
 Evaluation of brachial plexus may include an apical lordotic chest x-ray.

-- D.4.a.v Non-Operative Treatment Procedures (Brachial Plexus): - (a) In closed injuries, observation is favored; repeat electrodiagnostic studies may be helpful to follow recovery. - (b) Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures. - (c) Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated; steroids may be prescribed to help diminish the inflammatory response.
-Narcotics may be indicated acutely and should be prescribed as indicated for limited periods. - D.4.a.vi Operative Procedures (Brachial Plexus): For open injuries, exploration may be worthwhile if there is poor progression of recovery from a conservative approach; for closed injuries, if progressive weakness and loss of function is documented after 4-6 months of conservative care, then exploration is also warranted. - D.4.a.vii Post-Operative Procedures (Brachial Plexus) would include an individualized rehabilitation program based upon communication among the physician, surgeon and therapist This program would begin with 4-6 weeks of rest followed by progressive increase in motion and strength.
+- D.4.a.v Non-Operative Treatment Procedures (Brachial Plexus): - D.4.a.v.a In closed injuries, observation is favored; repeat electrodiagnostic studies may be helpful to follow recovery. - D.4.a.v.b Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.a.v.c Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated; steroids may be prescribed to help diminish the inflammatory response.
+Narcotics may be indicated acutely and should be prescribed as indicated for limited periods. - D.4.a.vi Operative Procedures (Brachial Plexus): For open injuries, exploration may be worthwhile if there is poor progression of recovery from a conservative approach; for closed injuries, if progressive weakness and loss of function is documented after 4-6 months of conservative care, then exploration is also warranted. - D.4.a.vii Post-Operative Procedures (Brachial Plexus) would include an individualized rehabilitation program based upon communication among the physician, surgeon and therapist.

+This program would begin with 4-6 weeks of rest followed by progressive increase in motion and strength.

-D.4.b Maxillary Nerve
+D.4.b Axillary Nerve

-Maxillary Nerve is derived from the 5th and 6th cervical roots.
-It passes around the shoulder and supplies motor branches to the terse minor and the three heads of the deltoid; it gives sensation to the lateral aspect of the proximal arm at the level of the deltoid.
+Axillary Nerve is derived from the 5th and 6th cervical roots.
+It passes around the shoulder and supplies motor branches to the teres minor and the three heads of the deltoid; it gives sensation to the lateral aspect of the proximal arm at the level of the deltoid.

-D.4.b.i History and Mechanism of Injury (Maxillary Nerve):
+D.4.b.i History and Mechanism of Injury (Axillary Nerve):

-Mechanism of Injury: direct injury and penetrating wounds to the shoulder and upward pressure on the maxilla can cause injury to the maxillary nerve; abnormalities of the nerve can also be seen with fractures of the surgical neck of the hummers and dislocation of the shoulder.
-Finally, maxillary nerve injury can be seen with shoulder surgery in and of itself.
+Mechanism of Injury: direct injury and penetrating wounds to the shoulder and upward pressure on the axilla can cause injury to the axillary nerve; abnormalities of the nerve can also be seen with fractures of the surgical neck of the humerus and dislocation of the shoulder.
+Finally, axillary nerve injury can be seen with shoulder surgery in and of itself.

-- D.4.b.ii Physical Findings (Maxillary Nerve) may include: - (a) Weakness and atrophy of the deltoid muscle; - (b) Strength is lost in abduction, flexion and extension of the shoulder; and/or - (c) Sensory loss can be seen over the upper arm. - D.4.b.iii Laboratory Tests (Maxillary Nerve)
+- D.4.b.ii Physical Findings (Axillary Nerve) may include: - D.4.b.ii.a Weakness and atrophy of the deltoid muscle; - D.4.b.ii.b Strength is lost in abduction, flexion and extension of the shoulder; and/or - D.4.b.ii.c Sensory loss can be seen over the upper arm. - D.4.b.iii Laboratory Tests (Axillary Nerve)